Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Conclusion and Future Work

+This paper examined the role of subargument structure in abstract argumentation from a representational perspective.
+Rather than proposing new acceptability semantics or improving extension computation, we reconsidered the modelling assumptions underlying attack-only abstraction and showed that subargument structure constitutes an independent representational primitive that is collapsed by standard abstractions, even when all classical Dung semantics are preserved.
+Our results demonstrate that extension-based equivalence does not entail structural or justificatory equivalence, and that information about defence grounding and propagation cannot in general be recovered once subargument structure is eliminated at the abstract level.

+By making subargument relations explicit within the abstract signature while preserving extension behaviour, the proposed framework reconfigures the modelling space of abstract argumentation and clarifies which aspects are preserved under abstraction and which are irreversibly lost.
+It thus provides a principled basis for structure-sensitive notions of defence, justification, and explanation.
+In this sense, the contribution of the present work is foundational rather than outcome-oriented: it exposes the representational commitments underlying abstract argumentation semantics and establishes their expressive boundary.

-The perspective developed in this paper opens several directions for future work.
-One natural avenue is to study algorithmic and complexity aspects of structure-sensitive semantics.
-Another is to investigate how explanation and dynamic update can be analysed when structural dependencies are made explicit.
-Finally, connecting the abstract treatment of subarguments developed here with concrete structured formalisms may provide further insight into how different levels of abstraction interact in argumentative reasoning.
+The perspective developed here opens several directions for future work.
+One avenue is to study algorithmic aspects of explanation and justification.
+Another is to investigate how dynamic update can be analysed when structural dependencies are treated as explicit primitives.
+Finally, connecting the abstract treatment of subarguments with concrete structured formalisms may further clarify how different relational layers interact in argumentative reasoning.